 What to know about Kensington

-Another of Kensington's biggest attractions is its Palace and gardens which border Hyde Park, and the most expensive property overlooks these beautiful open spaces.
-In Kensington Palace Gardens W8, Bernie Ecclestone and steel magnate Lakshmi Mittal both presently have homes, and in the past the area has been home to both Isaac Newton and Sir Thomas Moore!
-Home to many of the worlds richest, and also a large number of embassies, this road has been nicknamed the Billionaires Row for its astronomical prices expect to fork out anywhere from 30 million to over 100 million for a mansion here.
-Officially the UKs most expensive road, its thought to also top its equivalents around the world.
+Another of Kensington's biggest attractions is its palace and gardens which border Hyde Park, and the most expensive property overlooks these beautiful open spaces.
+In Kensington Palace Gardens W8, Tamara Ecclestone and steel magnate Lakshmi Mittal both presently have homes, and in the past the area has been home to both Isaac Newton and Sir Thomas Moore.
+Home to many of the worlds richest, and also a large number of embassies, this road has been nicknamed the Billionaires Row for its astronomical prices - expect to fork out anywhere over £100 million, and rarely up to £400 million for a mansion here.
+Officially the UK's most expensive road, it's thought to also top its equivalents around the world.

 Property types in Kensington